-Personal SMART-SIGNTM certificates are valid for one year (this period may be extended for up to one additional month for management reasons, which are described in the Certification Practice Statement of Qualified Certificates with OID 1.3.6.1.4.1.29402.1.1.1.1) counting from the date of their issue, except for cases of regular renewal (see below) where the validity of the certificates starts immediately after the expiry of a valid certificate.
+Personal SMART-SIGNTM certificates are valid for one year up to three years (and in accordance with customer needs) this period may be extended for up to one additional month for management reasons, which are described in the Certification Practice Statement of Qualified Certificates with OID 1.3.6.1.4.1.29402.1.1.1.1 counting from the date of their issue, except for cases of regular renewal (see below) where the validity of the certificates starts immediately after the expiry of a valid certificate.

-During the period of validity of certificates, their subscriber may use them for an unlimited number of times at no additional charge, in accordance with the terms of this document.
+During the period of validity of certificates, the subscriber may use them for an unlimited number of times at no additional charge, in accordance with the terms of this document and the specific agreement with the customer.